AndreTeixeira1998/overleafwiki/Server-Pro:-LDAP-Config.md

 ```

-### Testing config & Debugging
+### Testing, Config & Debugging

+After bootstrapping Server Pro for the first time, an existing LDAP user must be given admin permissions visiting `/launchpad` page (or [via CLI](https://github.com/overleaf/overleaf/wiki/Creating-and-managing-users#creating-the-first-admin-user), but in this case ignoring password confirmation).

+LDAP users will appear in Overleaf Admin Panel once they log in first time with their initial credentials.

-As LDAP is heavily configurable and flexable by nature it can be a good starting point to have a working example with ldapsearch or even used by another applicaiton.
+As LDAP is heavily configurable and flexable by nature it can be a good starting point to have a working example with ldapsearch or even used by another application.

 ```
 #!bash